We are a community

 We are feminist

 God is neither male nor female.
 As such, we at Walker Church do not confine God to the male or female pronoun, but use both interchangeably.
-While our pastor is male, we ensure that women’s voices are heard regularly from our pulpit.
+Whether our pastor is male or female or neither, we ensure that non-male voices are heard regularly from our pulpit.

 We are reconciling